 You need the following:

-Spinnaker with a Kubernetes Provider V2 configured
+Spinnaker with the Kubernetes provider configured

 One service called